WFDD's Logo: the Story

 The Right Reverend John Bryson Chane, D.D. retired as the eighth bishop of Washington within the Episcopal Church in 2011.
 He graduated from Boston...

-John J. DeGioia is president of Georgetown University (since 2001) and a professorial lecturer in the Department of Philosophy.
-As the first lay...
+John J. DeGioia is the forty-eighth president of Georgetown University and a professorial lecturer in the Department of Philosophy.
+For more than...

 Mr. Haruhisha Handa is a businessman and philanthropist active in arts and interfaith understanding.
 He chairs the International Foundation for...

-Sir Tim Lankester is the current chairman of trustees of London School of Hygiene and Tropical Medicine at London University.
-He is a member of the...
+Sir Timothy Lankester is chairman of trustees at the London School of Hygiene and Tropical Medicine, London University.
+He is also a member of the...

-Cardinal Theodore McCarrick is Archbishop of Washington emeritus, having served from 2001-06.
-During his tenure as Archbishop, he was elevated to...
+Cardinal Theodore McCarrick is archbishop of Washington emeritus, having served from 2001 to 2006.
+During his tenure as archbishop, he was elevated...